ShahzaibParacha/SmartKitchen/worksheet.md

 ## Exceptional code

 [Here](https://code.cs.umanitoba.ca/3350-winter-2021-a01/refrigator-tracker-group-10/-/blob/master/app/src/test/java/com/smartkitchen/tests/ListValidationTest.java) is the link to test exceptional code.
 This exception is handled because we do not want the users to be able to add items to their lists with the space for name and unit left blank, and quantity set to 0 or less.
 So in case something of that nature is attempted, we throw an exception.
-We do not show a pop-up warning with the erro message at this point however that will be added in the later iterations.
-But the exception does not let any invalid entires in either lists.
+We do not show a pop-up warning with the error message at this point however that will be added in the later iterations.
+But the exception does not let any invalid entries in either list.

 ## Branching

 Our branching strategy is mentioned in our README file.
 This can be found [here](README.md).

-Following that strategy, we can observe in the screenshot below that the View-Current-Inventory branch is created as a separete branch to implement the feature, worked on it till its completion, and then merged back to the master branch.
+Following that strategy, we can observe in the screenshot below that the View-Current-Inventory branch is created as a separate branch to implement the feature, worked on it till its completion, and then merged back to the master branch.

 ![Branching](branch.png "Branching")